-(B) Rules and regulations governing housing: Superintendents shall be responsible for the housing program within the institution under their jurisdiction, shall issue regulations governing the assignment of quarters, the conduct of tenants of such quarters, and for the care of such quarters.
+(B) Rules and regulations governing housing: Managing officers shall be responsible for the housing program within the institution under their jurisdiction, shall issue regulations governing the assignment of quarters, the conduct of tenants of such quarters, and for the care of such quarters.
 Regulations issued by the institution shall not be in conflict with the general rules and regulations outlined below.
-Copies of regulations shall be filed with the division of business administration.

 (1) No person may demand quarters as a matter of right or a condition of employment.
-Superintendents may determine whether an employee shall occupy quarters and may order that an employee vacate quarters.
+Managing officers may determine whether an employee shall occupy quarters and may order that an employee vacate quarters.

 (2) If occupancy of any rental unit drops to a point that annual rental income is lower than operating and maintenance expense, efforts shall be made to utilize the space for purposes other than employee housing.

 (3) All housing accommodations, including garages, shall be identified by name or number, or both, and type of facility.